The powers that be are waging a war on your wealth.

 it’s rare but sometimes the casino gets their sh!t jacked too… like what the us did with brenton woods

-decentralized finance the answer
+decentralized finance the answer?

 Papaw’s Rental Houses

-They were running this scheme before Rome.
+They were running them before Rome.

 After all, a good man can still build his own empire.

 That’s what Papaw did.

 His legacy will live on through his children and grandchildren… a legacy of wealth, land, and knowledge.